Facing Drunk Driving Charges in Texas?

 - How much will my insurance increase?

 - The answers to these questions depend on how you are charged and the outcome of your case.
 It is important to seek legal advice to get the best result based on your circumstances.
 If this is not your first DUI/DWI offense, don’t wait to contact a lawyer because you stand to lose much more than a first-time offender.

-Contact The Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
-Our offices in Abilene and Big Springs are both located convenient to I-20.
+Contact the DWI defense lawyers at the Law Offices of David M. White at 325-437-3311, or contact us online to schedule your free initial consultation.
+Our offices in Abilene, San Angelo and Big Springs are located convenient to I-20.
 We are open Monday to Friday from 8 am to 5 pm.
 Evening and weekend appointments are available.